How to Tell Who Supports SMTP TLS for Email Transmission

 - There is no automated way to see if a specific company’s outbound email will use TLS.
 You can only check their inbound email TLS support.

-A Little Bit about DNS: MX Records
+First: a Little Bit about DNS: MX Records

 To start off, we need to know a little bit about DNS (The Domain Name System).
 DNS is what tells the world “address information” about your domain name (kind of like a phone book for domain names), from where to find the web server hosting the domain’s associated webpage, to what inbound servers accept email sent to the email addresses of your domain.
 DNS information is split into many categories, such as “A records”, “CNAME records”, and “MX records”.
 For the purpose of this article we need only be concerned with the MX records (Mail eXchange records).